Automattic/jetpack/readme.txt

 * Verification tools: in the Settings card, use appropriate link for each service. #5106
 * Subscriptions: ensure that no email is sent when updating a published post. #5099
 * Admin Page: fix error when Admin Page resources could not be fetched with `wp_remote_get`. #5096
+* General: Add a fallback method of computing a random integer for cases where random_int throws an exception, preventing fatal errors on specific configurations. #5108

 = 4.3 =